ARTICLE I: NAME

 ARTICLE IX: NOMINATIONS AND ELECTIONS

 Section 1.
 Nominating Committee: The Nominating Committee shall have no fewer than five nor more than eight members, with members other than the Chairperson serving staggered two-year terms.
-The Nominating Committee Chairperson shall appoint new committee members from the Association of Child Life Professional (ACLP) membership.
+The Nominating Committee Chairperson shall appoint new committee members from the Child Life Council (CLC) membership.
 No individual may serve more than one consecutive term on the Nominating Committee.
 The Executive Director will serve as an ex-officio member of the committee.

 All members in good standing, except Students and Associate Members, shall be entitled to vote in the election for officers, Directors, and Child Life Certifying Committee (CLCC) chairpersons, and bylaws changes.